gpaumier/gp2/src/projects/2004 CEA biochips.rst

    Louis M. Staudt/NIH on `Wikimedia Commons <https://commons.wikimedia.org/wiki/File:Mouse_cdna_microarray.jpg>`__ // Public domain

-Microarrays contain thousands of spots containing biological probes, like DNA or proteins, attached to the surface via a chemical layer.
+Microarrays contain thousands of spots with biological probes, like DNA or proteins, attached to the surface via a chemical layer.
 They rely on fluorescence and help scientists test many different samples in parallel.

 Mass parallel testing
 ~~~~~~~~~~~~~~~~~~~~~